HIna-Ahmad/ETL_project/README.md

 We pulled the nba_salaries2019.csv file into a dataframe ("contract_data") and removed all columns except: Player, Team, and Salary (see csv file "Salary_clean" in the Resources folder.
 We pulled the player_stats.csv file into a dataframe ("player_data") (see csv file "stat2019_clean" in the Resources folder).

 Using postgressql, the tables were merged into a single dataframe ("nba_sal") with the columns: Player, Team, Position, and Salary.
 In some cases, players appeared on duplicate rows as a result of being traded during the season.
-All duplicate instances were dropped, and only the first instance was kept because salary data remain constant.
+Only the first instance of each player was kept because salary data remained constant, which was sufficient for the analysis (saved as dataframe "nba_sal_clean").